 The Ukiah Senior Center provides a variety of services to older and disabled adults in Ukiah and the surrounding areas.
-Using three wheelchair-equipped buses, the Center provides door-to-door transportation to seniors over 55 and those with disabilities.
+Using three wheelchair-equipped buses, the Center provides door-through-door transportation to seniors over 55 and those with disabilities.
+This door-through-door service provides an additional hands-on assistance that helps passengers through the door of their residence or destination as needed.
 Caregivers ride free if they are actively assisting the passenger.
 The buses operate Monday, Tuesday, Thursday, and Friday between 8:00 am and 4:45 pm.
 Fares range from \$3.00 to \$6.00 one way, depending on distance.
 Passes for multiple rides can also be purchased.
+Additionally, the Ukiah Senior Center also provides rides for seniors to out of town medical appointments using a passenger van and volunteer drivers through their outreach program.
+The program is provided through a contract with MTA which is funded by MCOG allocations of LTF as part of MTA's annual claim for funding.
+Additionally, fees for this program are on a sliding scale depending on the distance to the destinations and the rider's ability to pay.
+Rides are subject to the availability of the program's volunteer drivers.

-The Center provides transportation to an activity called The Lunch Bunch for seniors with dementia or Alzheimer's for a fee of \$25.
+The Center also provides transportation to an activity called The Lunch Bunch for seniors with dementia or Alzheimer's for a fee of \$25 (funding may be available for low-income individuals through scholarships).